brickcap/openresty_examples/book.md

 In case you skipped the introduction and jumped to the hello world then first of all good for you! and second a summary of what I said above:-

 >Openresty is just an enhancement of nginx.
-So all you knowledge carries over.
+So all your previous knowledge of nginx carries over.

 This is a hello_world example to illustrate how to write openresty scripts.
-The first thing to understand here is the file structure.
+The first thing that we will do is we will create a file structure for our config files and scripts.
 Here is a high level overview

 ```